-Requirements for the Stamford Diploma Eight contiguous semesters [or the equivalent] of academic work beyond grade 8 Must have 4 credits of English, whether in Group 1 or Group 2 Earn a minimum of 24 credits Complete all objectives for Service Learning All one-year duration courses (Stamford and AP courses) can only be selected once - students cannot repeat a course in Grade 12 Specific credit requirements for the Stamford English (4.0 credits - ENG)Second Language (3.0 credits - ML) Diploma, earned in grades 9-12, include: Individuals & Societies (3.0 credits - SS) grades 5-12, merude.
-Sciences (3.0 credits - SCI) Mathematics (3.0 credits - MATH) The Arts (2.0 credits - ARTS) Other: Physical & Health Education (2.0 credits - PHE) Other: Electives (4.0 credits - ELE) Other: Service Learning - completion of requirements Advanced Courses A maximum of 4 AP and/or HL courses can be studied in one academic year.
+Requirements for the Stamford Diploma Eight contiguous semesters [or the equivalent] of academic work beyond grade 8 Must have 4 credits of English, whether in Group 1 or Group 2 Earn a minimum of 24 credits All one-year duration courses (Stamford and AP courses) can only be selected once - students cannot repeat a course in Grade 12 Specific credit English (4.0 credits - ENG) requirements for the Stamford Second Language (3.0 credits - ML) Diploma, earned in grades 9-12, include: Individuals & Societies (3.0 credits - SS) grades 3-12, include.
+Sciences (3.0 credits - SCI) Mathematics (3.0 credits - MATH) • The Arts (2.0 credits - ARTS) Physical & Health Education (2.0 credits - PHE) Electives (4.0 credits - ELE) Service Requirement Service Learning - completion of requirements Attendance Requirement Minimum of 90% attendance in each course.
+Advanced Courses A combined maximum of 4 advanced courses (AP and IBDP HL) can be studied in one academic year.
+IBDP English HL is an exception to the above rule.
 IB HL/AP courses alongside a BTEC course: students recommended to choose fewer than 4.
 A max of 3 Higher Levels can be taken within the full IB DP (3 HLs and 3 SLs).
-Advanced courses have prerequisites - please see relevant course information below Study Block Study Block (1 block in Grade 11) Study Block (2 study blocks possible in Grade 12) Course Credit Based on Carnegie Units of Study: Full-year courses earn 1.0 credit Pupil-Teacher ratio A minimum of 8 students must be enrolled and attending to run any class/course
+Advanced courses have prerequisites - please see relevant course information below Study Block One block in Grade 11 and two study blocks in Grade 12 for non IBDP students is strongly recommended Course Credit Based on Carnegie Units of Study: Full-year courses earn 1.0 credit if students achieve a passing grade.
+Students may not graduate early even if all credits are met.